Red crossbill: Taxonomy and systematics

 The red crossbill was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Loxia curvirostra.
 Linnaeus specified the locality as Europe but this was restricted to Sweden by Ernst Hartert in 1904.
 The genus name Loxia is from Ancient Greek loxos, "crosswise"; and curvirostra is Latin for "curved bill".

 The red crossbill is in the midst of an adaptive radiation into the niches presented by the various species of conifer.
 There are about 10 North American and 18 Eurasian types so far identified, with many known to affiliate with a particular conifer species or a suite of similar conifer species.
 While each type may be seen to feed on many different conifer species when not breeding, each has optimal breeding success only in a particular type of conifer forest.
 This isolates the populations against interbreeding, which over time has resulted in their diverging genetically, phenotypically, and even speciating.
-Birds of all types are essentially identical in appearance but have slight differences in their vocalizations.
+Birds of all types are essentially identical in appearance but have slight differences in their calls and songs.
 Typically they are identified by their single note "chip" calls, which they give frequently and which differ considerably between types.
 Often computer analysis is used to distinguish the call types, but experienced observers can learn to separate the more distinctive ones by ear in the field.

 The different populations of red crossbill are referred to as "types" because they are differentiated by a phenotypic feature (call note) and not all of them have yet been proven to be genetically distinct.
 Those populations which have been found to be genetically distinct are considered subspecies.
-Three populations formerly considered to be subspecies of red crossbill are now recognized by most authorities as full species:
+Three populations formerly considered to be subspecies of red crossbill are now accepted by most authorities as full species: